Southeast Raleigh Magnet High School: Students

 In the school year 2006/2007, the school had a total population of 1,866 students.
 Southeast Raleigh Magnet High School originally was built to serve 1,699 students, but has added 16 mobile units (trailers) to increase that number to 2,083.
 With the trailers, the school is at 89.6% of its full capacity.
 Students attend school from 7:25 AM to 2:30 PM, with four classes each semester.
 Some classes, such as Advanced Placement courses, marching band and upper-level chorus, also operate on "A" or "B" days, allowing semester-long classes to be stretched out over a year.

 The school was featured on MTV's High School Stories for a student off-campus lunch pass forgery ring.

 Administration

 The school has been led by George "Eddie" Harden, a former assistant principal from North Mecklenburg High School, and former teacher at Southeast Raleigh, since 2020.
 He is the school's seventh principal.

 Athletics

 The school's athletic teams are known as the Bulldogs and the school colors are navy blue and dark green.
-They are members of the North Carolina High School Athletic Association and compete at the 4A level for all sports, classified as 4-single-A for the purposes of football playoffs.
-They are members of the Cap 7 conference, all members of which are schools in Raleigh.
+They are members of the North Carolina High School Athletic Association and compete at the 7A level for all sports, classified as 7A for the purposes of football playoffs.
+They are members of the Greater Neuse River conference.
 The school's football stadium is named for John H. Baker Jr., a former NFL player and Wake County Sheriff, and the school's basketball court is named after John Modest, the school's first principal.